aakosm/LaTeX_workshop/README.md

 # LaTeX workshop

-LaTeX workshop source for the beamer presentation
+LaTeX workshop source for the beamer presentation.